top of page

 I had a home inspection before I purchased the home.
 Can I use that report instead of getting a Four Point Inspection Report?

-The insurance companies do not want large reports that contain other information.
-They want only specific information about the HVAC, plumbing, electrical system and roof in a short one or two page signed document.
-In summary, the Four Point Insurance Inspection program is gaining in popularity and will likely continue to expand as the insurance companies recognize the value of the inspection and the savings benefits it provides to the insurance carrier.
-Florida State Property Inspections is proud to offer four point insurance inspections as part of our full line of inspection services.
-We service all major cities in South Florida such as Homestead, Perrine, Kendall, Miami, Miami Beach, Pembroke Pines, Carol City, Miami Gardens, Hollywood and many, many more.
-For your next inspection, give me a call and see why we are widely recommended by property owners and real estate professionals alike.
+Insurance companies prefer concise reports that focus solely on specific information about the HVAC, plumbing, electrical system, and roof.
+These reports should be limited to 4 to 6 pages and must be signed.
+The Four Point Insurance Inspection program is gaining popularity and is expected to continue expanding as insurance companies recognize the value and cost-saving benefits of this inspection.
+At Florida State Property Inspections, we take pride in offering four point insurance inspections as part of our comprehensive range of inspection services.
+We serve all major cities in South Florida, including Homestead, Perrine, Kendall, Miami, Miami Beach, Pembroke Pines, Carol City, Miami Gardens, Hollywood, and many more.
+Contact us for your next inspection and discover why property owners and real estate professionals highly recommend our services.

 bottom of page